Effective Prime Uniqueness: Implications in Reverse Mathematics

 \begin{cor} Effectively Prime $\Rightarrow$ Effectively Atomic holds in all topped models of RCA$_0$, i.e., all models containing a set $X$ in which all other sets are computable.
 Hence, Prime Uniqueness holds in all topped models of RCA$_0$.\end{cor}

 \begin{proof}

 First we will consider only standard models.
 Relativizations of the first statement in the above paragraph and Enumeration Theorem replace the $\emptyset$ with the set $X$ and both relativizations remain true.
 Therefore, we immediately conclude that Effectively Prime $\Rightarrow$ Effectively Atomic holds in all standard, topped models of RCA$_0$.
-Since the relativized Enumeration Theorem holds in RCA$_0$, a careful analysis of the proof and its induction arguments is needed for nonstandard topped models.